 M4D Utilities seeks to drive the use of mobile to improve or increase access to basic utility services through the following activities:

-- Innovation Fund: re-opening for applications in July 2017
+- Innovation Fund: open for applications

 - Knowledge sharing and convening